Template Tags

 get_pages

-Get all published pages as an iterable queryset.
+Returns all published pages as a queryset.
 This can be useful if you want to build your own menu or list of pages on the blog.

 get_pages Example